carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Why

-Earlier, we use to authenticate to Google Cloud from Github Actions by storing JSON service account key in Github Secrets.
+Earlier, we used to authenticate to Google Cloud from Github Actions by storing JSON service account key in Github Secrets.

 Now, that GitHub introduced OIDC tokens into GitHub Actions Workflows, you can authenticate from GitHub Actions to Google Cloud using OIDC (Workload Identity Federation), removing the need to export a long lived JSON service account key.
 Please refer [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#benefits-of-using-oidc) to know more about the benefits of using OIDC.